taisei-project/taisei/README.rst

 Tōhō is known for its ensemble cast of characters and amazing soundtracks, and has been in production since 1996.
 Most of the games in the series are STGs, but there are also official competitive fighting games, multiple series' of manga, and a few novelizations as well.
-It's independent (also known as "doujin") and almost entirely produced by a single artist known as ZUN.
+It's independent (also known as "dōjin") and almost entirely produced by a single artist known as ZUN.

 For more information on Tōhō Project,